treasure-data/digdag/digdag-docs/src/command_reference.rst

     $ digdag delete <project> [options...]

 Deletes a project.
-Sessinos of the deleted project are kept remained so that we can review status of past executions later.
+Sessions of the deleted project are kept retained so that we can review status of past executions later.

 .. code-block:: console